|Home||About us||Commercial Photography||Print Gallery||Articles/reviews/blog|

 The Epson 2880 offers a revised formulation of inks and other improvements.

 Keith has been looking at how it performs as a photographic printer.

 This review looks at an Epson R2880 driven directly from Photoshop and using an Apple Mac.

 Functionality is very similar if you were using a Windows PC.

 Epson SP R2880

 We've written several more articles connected with our fine art printing business.
-Have a look in the 'what's new' section for details.
+Have a look at the Latest articles and reviews page for details.

 This review concentrates on using the printer for high quality print output, rather than covering any of the bundled software.

 A3+ is 13"x19" which is a good size for prints, and will quickly convince you that A4 is rather small for prints, and that maybe you need to raise your game in terms of image quality for printing at this size.